February 2018, the Bipartisan Budget Act of 2018 was passed.

 The credit applies to energy efficiency improvements in the building envelope of existing homes.
 In order for homeowners to qualify for the tax credit the home must be in the United States and serve as the taxpayer’s primary residence.

 The Department of Energy reports that 80% of homes built before 1980 are under insulated.
-With the passage of The American Taxpayer Relief Act of 2012, you may now qualify for a 10% tax credit up to $500 by adding insulation to your home.
+With the passage of The Act, please consult to get all the facts first.

 Please consult with your tax advisor for more information or contact an insulation expert to help determine what your options are today!